Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Making the syntax of Propositional Type Theory into a category with attributes

-\begin{remark} The last part of the proof of the cartesianity of the natural transformation $P$ is the crucial point where we needed to work with h-elementary contexts.
-Any other result that we obtained so far is true for the (generally larger) family of contexts with h-propositional identities. \end{remark}
+\begin{rem} The last part of the proof of the cartesianity of the natural transformation $P$ is the crucial point where we needed to work with h-elementary contexts.
+Any other result that we obtained so far is true for the (generally larger) family of contexts with h-propositional identities. \end{rem}

 We summarise the content of the current section into the following: